Korn Ferry (NYSE:KFY) Releases Q1 2022 Earnings Guidance

-The firm also recently declared a quarterly dividend, which will be paid on Friday, July 30th.
-Stockholders of record on Tuesday, July 6th will be issued a dividend of $0.12 per share.
-This is an increase from Korn Ferry’s previous quarterly dividend of $0.10.
-This represents a $0.48 dividend on an annualized basis and a dividend yield of 0.71%.
-The ex-dividend date of this dividend is Friday, July 2nd.
-Korn Ferry’s dividend payout ratio is presently 19.12%.
+Korn Ferry (NYSE:KFY) last released its quarterly earnings data on Monday, June 21st.
+The business services provider reported $1.21 EPS for the quarter, beating analysts’ consensus estimates of $0.98 by $0.23.
+Korn Ferry had a return on equity of 10.76% and a net margin of 6.29%.
+The firm had revenue of $557.20 million for the quarter, compared to analysts’ expectations of $488.69 million.
+During the same period in the prior year, the firm posted $0.60 earnings per share.
+The firm’s quarterly revenue was up 26.5% on a year-over-year basis.
+Equities research analysts forecast that Korn Ferry will post 4.12 earnings per share for the current fiscal year.

+A number of research analysts recently commented on KFY shares.
+Robert W. Baird upped their price objective on Korn Ferry from $78.00 to $89.00 and gave the company an outperform rating in a report on Wednesday, June 23rd.
+Credit Suisse Group upped their price objective on Korn Ferry from $57.00 to $65.00 and gave the company a neutral rating in a report on Wednesday, June 23rd.
+Zacks Investment Research upgraded Korn Ferry from a hold rating to a strong-buy rating and set a $84.00 price objective on the stock in a report on Friday, June 25th.
+Finally, Truist Securities upped their price objective on Korn Ferry from $80.00 to $88.00 and gave the company a buy rating in a report on Wednesday, June 2nd.
+One investment analyst has rated the stock with a hold rating, two have assigned a buy rating and one has issued a strong buy rating to the company’s stock.
+The company has a consensus rating of Buy and a consensus target price of $81.20.

-In other news, CFO Robert P. Rozek sold 35,000 shares of the company’s stock in a transaction on Wednesday, June 23rd.
-The stock was sold at an average price of $70.59, for a total value of $2,470,650.00.
-Following the completion of the sale, the chief financial officer now directly owns 150,558 shares in the company, valued at approximately $10,627,889.22.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available at the SEC website.
-Also, CEO Gary D. Burnison sold 15,000 shares of the company’s stock in a transaction dated Thursday, June 24th.
-The stock was sold at an average price of $72.71, for a total value of $1,090,650.00.
-Following the completion of the sale, the chief executive officer now owns 337,978 shares of the company’s stock, valued at approximately $24,574,380.38.
+In other Korn Ferry news, CEO Byrne K. Mulrooney sold 7,571 shares of the company’s stock in a transaction on Monday, July 12th.
+The stock was sold at an average price of $68.56, for a total transaction of $519,067.76.
+Following the transaction, the chief executive officer now directly owns 119,196 shares in the company, valued at $8,172,077.76.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through the SEC website.
+Also, CEO Gary D. Burnison sold 15,000 shares of the stock in a transaction on Thursday, June 24th.
+The shares were sold at an average price of $72.71, for a total value of $1,090,650.00.
+Following the completion of the sale, the chief executive officer now owns 337,978 shares in the company, valued at $24,574,380.38.
 The disclosure for this sale can be found here.
-Insiders have sold a total of 60,799 shares of company stock worth $4,300,542 in the last 90 days.
-Company insiders own 2.08% of the company’s stock.
+Insiders have sold 116,689 shares of company stock worth $7,048,082 over the last 90 days.
+2.08% of the stock is owned by insiders.

 About Korn Ferry